shivenigma/shivenigma.github.io/_posts/2020-01-22-js-array-methods-deep-dive-1.md

 - Early termination out of map is not possible.
 If you need early termination, you're using map in the wrong place.
 - The callback must return value otherwise the result array will be array of undefined values.
 - If callback is an arrow function, thisArg can be ignored as arrow functions lexically bind to this value.

+These two are some of the frequent use cases I will come across in day to day work.
+I tried to write it simple as possible to my understanding and I hope you find this useful.
+If you think if something has to be added to the post feel free to let me know in the comments.
+Try to play with these two methods a little bit if you find them difficult or confusing.
+Remember, practice is what makes things stick in your memory not just reading.